IAI Searcher: Service history

 Around 100 Searcher UAVs are being operated by the Indian Armed Forces.
 While the Indian Army operates at least 25 units of Mk I and Mk II variant, the Indian Air Force and the Indian Navy operates the Mk II variant only.
+On 7 June 2002, a PAF F-16B Block 15 (S. No. 82-605) shot down an IAF Searcher II, using an AIM-9L Sidewinder missile, during a night interception near Lahore.
 On 11 December 2024, the Indian Navy de-inducted 8 Searcher Mk IIs from INAS 342 and INAS 343 at Kochi.

 The Indonesian military used Searcher Mk II lent from Republic of Singapore Air Force during the 1996 Mapenduma hostage crisis to search for the location of hostages held by the Free Papua Movement.
 The Indonesian Strategic Intelligence Agency ordered 4 Searcher Mk IIs in 2006 and they were received in 2012.
 The UAVs were acquired via a Filipino company.

 It took part in the large-scale Russian-Belarusian exercise Zapad in September 2021.

 On 13 March 2022, the Russian Ministry of Defence released video of the use of the updated Russian version in Ukraine.
+In 2025, the Forpost-R would enter service in the Russian Navy.

+On July 27, 2026, a Forpost-R was shot down in Kursk Oblast by a Chaklun-KM Interceptor drone of the 414th Unmanned Strike Aviation Brigade, being the sixth visually confirmed loss of the system during the war.